 a reliable partner for its clients,” it said.

-Insurance giants get together as blockchain prototype debuts
+Insurance giants team up as blockchain prototype debuts

-Global catastrophe loss estimates unveiled by Swiss Re
+Global catastrophe loss estimates revealed by Swiss Re